microsoft/DeepSpeed/docs/_posts/2020-05-19-bert-record.md

 ---
 layout: single
-title: "DeepSpeed optimizes transformer kernels to achieve world's fastest BERT training record: 44 minutes on 1024 NVIDIA V100 GPUs"
+title: "DeepSpeed optimizes transformer kernels to achieve the world's fastest and most efficient BERT training record: 44 minutes on 1024 NVIDIA V100 GPUs"
 excerpt: ""
 categories: news
 new_post: true
 date: 2020-05-19 00:00:00
 ---

 We introduce new technology to accelerate single GPU performance via kernel optimizations.
 These optimizations not only create a strong